PX4/PX4-user_guide/en/flight_controller/snapdragon_flight_software_installation.md

 echo 'source /home/linaro/ros_ws/devel/setup.bash' >> /home/linaro/.bashrc
 source ../bashrc
 ```

-"catkin build" is necessary as it creates the `/home/linaro/ros_ws/devel` directory.
+`catkin build` is necessary because it creates the `/home/linaro/ros_ws/devel` directory.
 This is where the generated libraries and the executables will be generated.
 It also generates a new bash setup script which includes the appropriate environment variables for using the "ros_ws" workspace.

 ## Install Snap VIO

-First, download (to your PC) version 1.0.2 Snapdragon Machine Vision SDK from [here](https://developer.qualcomm.com/sdflight-tools).
-The package name will be mv<version>.deb.
-Push the deb package to the snapdragon and install it.
+First, download (to your PC) version 1.0.2 *Snapdragon Machine Vision SDK* from [here](https://developer.qualcomm.com/sdflight-tools).
+The package name will be: **mv&lt;version&gt;.deb**.

+Push the deb package to the snapdragon and install it:
 ```
 adb push mv<version>.deb /home/linaro
 adb shell sync